pulumi/docs/pulumi-hugo/themes/default/content/blog/local-testing-with-pulumi/index.md

 A couple days later, Alice contacted Bob and said, "I want to show you what I've come up with."

 {{% notes %}}
-To see the code that Alice created for local testing of the Zephyr online store with Pulumi, visit [the zephyr-app repository](https://github.com/pulumi/zephyr-app/) and look at the `inner-dev-loop` tag.
+To see the code that Alice created for local testing of the Zephyr online store with Pulumi, visit [the zephyr-app repository](https://github.com/pulumi/zephyr-app/) and look at the [`blog/inner-dev-loop`](https://github.com/pulumi/zephyr-app/tree/blog/inner-dev-loop/) branch.
 {{% /notes %}}

 When Bob met up with Alice, Alice showed him a TypeScript program she'd written with Pulumi's Docker provider that automates building and deploying the Zephyr online store to a local Docker daemon.